klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 - Re-scales the color scheme each time a data render happens, and displays the extrema of the data.
 - Uses no styling but can be styled with CSS Hooks.

-The biggest frustration building this happened near the end.
+The biggest frustration building the map portion happened near the end.
 I had everything working almost perfectly, but when displaying total population, most states were showing nearly black.
 It wasn't until I checked through all the [projections](https://github.com/d3/d3-geo/blob/v2.0.0/README.md#geoAlbers), [color interpolator](https://github.com/d3/d3/blob/master/API.md#user-content-sequential-multi-hue), [scales]("https://github.com/d3/d3-scale/blob/v3.2.2/README.md#scaleSequential"), [path rendering](https://github.com/d3/d3-geo/blob/v2.0.0/README.md#paths), and [joins](https://github.com/d3/d3-selection/blob/v2.0.0/README.md#selection_enter) - and broke the code a few times - that I realized `USCensusMap.js` was working perfectly... but _I was including the U.S. totals in the dataset_.
 That wasn't as obvious for percentage-style metrics, but was glaringly apparent for totals.

 Basically, the maximum for my [domains](https://github.com/d3/d3-scale/blob/v3.2.2/README.md#continuous_domain), used by my [scales](https://github.com/d3/d3-scale/tree/v3.2.2) were being set to the sum total of the entire country, making every single state appear to be near the minimum value by comparison!

 I'm a little embarrassed at how long it took me to figure out what was going on.
-I was actually halfway through writing the div that shows the minimum and maximum points of data when I figured it out!
+I was actually halfway through writing the div that shows the minimum and maximum points of data when I figured it out.

 There's no particular part of this code that I feel the need to show off, though I really like some of its functionality.
-For example, it can be given multiple event names to trigger the tooltip appearance and hiding, which by default are "[mouseenter](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseenter_event) [touchstart](https://developer.mozilla.org/en-us/docs/Web/Events/touchstart)", so I expect it should work fine on mobile, though I won't know for sure until I publish this page.
+For example, it can be given multiple event names to trigger the tooltip appearance and hiding, which by default are "[mouseenter](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseenter_event) [touchstart](https://developer.mozilla.org/en-us/docs/Web/Events/touchstart)", so it works decently well on mobile.

 This was designed with just the United States in mind and, for now, has the geoAlbers projection built in.
 But that is really the only part strictly dependent on U.S. Data.
 When it's time to create some worldwide visualizations, I'll just make a few changes and re-use this class.